reframejs/reframe/readme.md

 ~~~

 That's it.
-We simply define pages, data models, and permissions to build a full-stack app.
+We simply defined pages, data models, and permissions to build a full-stack app.

 <b><sub><a href="#overview">&#8679; TOP &#8679;</a></sub></b>